BENEFITS OF ASTRAGALUS

 ⚡️ Stimulating and energizing

-The tonic and energizing action of astragalus is certainly one of its most well-known properties.
-In traditional Chinese medicine, astragalus is a tonic for the Spleen Qi, an organ directly linked to the body’s energy and emotional states.
-In Ayurvedic medicine (traditional Indian medicine), it is a plant called “rasayana” because it maintains vital energy.
+The tonifying and energizing action of astragalus is certainly one of its best-known properties.
+In traditional Chinese medicine, astragalus is a tonic of Spleen Qi, an organ directly linked to the body’s energy and emotional states.
+In Ayurvedic medicine (traditional Indian medicine), it is considered a rasayana plant because it supports vital energy.

-Due to its polysaccharide content and its adaptogenic nature, astragalus can increase the body’s resistance and deeply revitalize it.
-This includes the most exhausted organisms: chronic fatigue syndrome, the elderly, sick or convalescent individuals, athletes…
+Because of its polysaccharide content and, in part, its adaptogenic nature, astragalus can increase the body’s resistance and deeply revitalize.
+This includes the most exhausted organisms: chronic fatigue syndrome sufferers, elderly people, the sick or convalescent, athletes…

-Astragalus particularly acts on the adrenal glands.
+Astragalus notably affects the adrenal glands.
 As sources of energy for the body, they are also responsible for producing certain hormones.
-When exhausted, the adrenal glands can cause significant fatigue and metabolic weakness.
-This is where astragalus comes into play, revitalizing them.
+When exhausted, the adrenal glands can cause great fatigue and metabolic weakness.
+It is at this stage that astragalus intervenes, revitalizing them.

-This study by the College of High Altitude Military Medicine in China, conducted on mice subjected to physical exercise, showed that astragalus has a clear anti-fatigue effect and promotes recovery.
+This study from the College of High Altitude Military Medicine in China, conducted on mice subjected to physical exercise, showed that astragalus has a clear anti-fatigue effect and promotes recovery.

 🛡 Strengthens the immune system

-Astragalus is a powerful immunostimulant plant.
-Its root contains all necessary elements to rebalance and strengthen the immune system.
+Astragalus is a powerful immune-stimulating plant.
+Its root contains everything needed to rebalance and strengthen the immune system.

 The polysaccharides and lectins it contains are macromolecules that play an important role in immunity.
-They stimulate the production of leucocytes (white blood cells) and have an antioxidant activity that protects cells.
+They stimulate the production of leukocytes (white blood cells) and have antioxidant activity that protects the cells.

-But that’s not all!
-The polysaccharides of astragalus also enhance the activity of natural killer cells: the LAK lymphocytes.
+But that’s not all !
+Astragalus polysaccharides also improve the activity of natural killer cells : LAK lymphocytes.

-This study from China’s College of Animal Science investigated the action of polysaccharides of astragalus on boosting immunity in chickens.
-The result shows that astragalus improved the immune response and promoted the production of lymphocytes.
+This study from the College of Animal Science in China examined the action of astragalus polysaccharides on immune enhancement in chickens.
+It found that astragalus improved the immune response and promoted the production of lymphocytes.

 Astragalus also has benefits for the heart.
-At the level of the cardiovascular system, it improves heart function by facilitating blood circulation and regulating beats.
+At the level of the cardiovascular system, it improves cardiac function by facilitating blood circulation and regulating heartbeats.
 In this way, it prevents the formation of clots in the arteries and cardiac arrhythmia.

-It also inhibits the lipid peroxidation in the myocardium, which leads to the formation of free radicals and damages heart cells.
-Finally, the sterols it contains reduce the level of bad cholesterol, a risk factor for heart disease.
+It also halts lipid peroxidation in the myocardium, which leads to the formation of free radicals and damages cardiac cells.
+Finally, the sterols it contains reduce levels of bad cholesterol, a risk factor for heart disease.

-This study from Jinzhou Medical University in China, conducted on 92 patients, demonstrated the effectiveness of astragalus in treating ischemic heart disease (coronary artery disease linked to insufficient oxygenation of the heart).
+This study from Jinzhou Medical University in China, conducted on 92 patients, demonstrated the effectiveness of astragalus in the treatment of ischemic heart disease (coronary artery disease related to insufficient oxygenation of the heart).

 💛 Protects the liver and kidneys

-At the level of the liver and kidneys, astragalus plays a protective role and enhances their function.
-It is notably interesting for fighting hepatitis B, a viral infection causing liver inflammation.
+In the liver and kidneys, astragalus plays a protective role and improves their function.
+It is particularly useful for combating hepatitis B, a viral infection that causes inflammation of the liver.

-This study from the School of Medicine at Xi’an Jiao Tong University in China, conducted on mice, showed that the polysaccharides of astragalus exert a promising antiviral effect in the treatment of hepatitis B.
+This study from the School of Medicine at Xi’an Jiaotong University in China, conducted on mice, showed that astragalus polysaccharides exert a promising antiviral effect in the treatment of hepatitis B.

 🔬 Potentially anti-cancer

-The polysaccharides and triterpene saponins are largely responsible for the anticancer effects of astragalus.
-As previously mentioned, astragalus stimulates the production of interferons.
+Polysaccharides and triterpenoid saponins are largely responsible for astragalus’s anticancer effects.
+As seen above, astragalus stimulates the production of interferons.
 In addition to fighting viruses, these molecules also combat the proliferation of certain cancer cells.

 Astragalus also has the ability to limit the development of diseased cells by acting on the mTOR enzyme responsible for regulating cell proliferation.

-In this study from the Department of Integrated Traditional Chinese Medicine and Western Medicine in China, researchers studied the anti-cancer activity of astragalus on patients with lung cancer.
-The results show that astragalus has a significant antitumor activity on cancer cells.
+In this study from the Department of Integrated Traditional Chinese Medicine and Western Medicine in China, researchers studied the anti-cancer activity of astragalus in patients with lung cancer.
+The results show that astragalus has a significant antitumor activity against cancer cells.

-Due to its benefits on immune defenses, astragalus is a valuable aid for treating respiratory ailments: cold, bronchitis, cough, sore throat… Taken as a cure before winter, it even helps prevent them as it strengthens the immune system thanks to polysaccharides and lectins.
+Because of its benefits for immune defenses, astragalus is a valuable aid for treating respiratory conditions : colds, bronchitis, coughs, tonsillitis… Taken as a course before winter, it even helps prevent them because it strengthens the immune system thanks to polysaccharides and lectins.

 It acts on the production of interferons, small protein molecules that fight viral infections.
-Finally, its content in vitamin C, vitamin A and vitamin E helps support and strengthen the body.
+Finally, its content of vitamin C, vitamin A and vitamin E helps support and strengthen the body.

 Astragalus in tablets

-Astragalus in tablets or capsules is the easiest form to find in stores.
-It is interesting if one does not like the taste of astragalus powder.
-Make sure to check the content of active ingredients (polysaccharides, saponins, and flavonoids).
+Astragalus in tablets or capsules is the easiest form to find on the market.
+It is useful if one doesn’t like the taste of powdered astragalus.
+Be sure to check the content of active ingredients (polysaccharides, saponins and flavonoids).

-Astragalus in powder is used diluted in a glass of water, fruit juice, or smoothie.
-In cooking, it can be added to a broth or a chicken, ginseng, and astragalus root soup, for example.
+Astragalus powder is used diluted in a glass of water, a fruit juice or a smoothie.
+In cooking, you can add it to a broth or a chicken soup with ginseng and astragalus roots, for example.
 Astragalus is mild, very digestible and warming.

 Astragalus powder can also be used to make herbal teas or decoctions.
-Simply boil the desired amount in water (10 g of powder per 1 L of water) for 20-30 minutes.
+Simply boil the desired amount in water (use 10 g of powder per 1 L of water) for 20-30 minutes.
 You can consume up to 3 cups per day.

-The mother tincture of astragalus is obtained by hydro-alcoholic maceration of the roots.
-It is a concentrated form rich in active ingredients, to be diluted in water.
+The mother tincture of astragalus is obtained by hydroalcoholic maceration of the roots.
+It is a concentrated form and rich in active compounds, to be diluted in water.
 However, due to its alcohol content, it is not recommended for pregnant or breastfeeding women and young children.

 When choosing your astragalus, take the time to check the origin and production method of the plant.
-Favor those cultivated in areas far from pollution (challenging to determine, admittedly) or, ideally, certified organic to avoid pesticide residues and other chemicals.
+Favor plants grown in areas far from any pollution (difficult to determine, admittedly) or, ideally, certified organic to avoid pesticide residues and other chemicals.

 Astragalus and ginseng

-To regain energy and fight fatigue, you can combine astragalus with ginseng or Szechuan lovage (Ligusticum levisticum).
-The astragalus/ginseng combination notably improves the absorption of creatine, a derivative of amino acids found in muscles and the brain.
+To regain vitality and fight fatigue, you can combine astragalus with the ginseng or Szechuan lovage (Ligusticum levisticum).
+The astragalus/ginseng combination notably improves the assimilation of creatine, an amino acid derivative found in muscles and the brain.

-⚖️ Generally, it is recommended to consume between 1.5 g and 5 g of astragalus per day.
+⚖️ In general, it is recommended to consume between 1.5 g and 5 g of astragalus per day.

-⏳ It is preferably consumed 5 to 10 minutes before meals with a large glass of water.
-2 to 3 months courses are particularly beneficial for enjoying the benefits of astragalus.
-Be sure to space each course at least one week apart.
+⏳ It is preferably taken 5 to 10 minutes before meals with a large glass of water.
+Courses of 2 to 3 months are particularly useful to enjoy the benefits of astragalus.
+Be sure to space each course by at least one week.

-🥄 In powder form: 4 to 7 g per day
+🥄 In powder : 4 to 7 g per day

-🧪 As a mother tincture: between 6 and 12 ml
+🧪 In mother tincture : between 6 and 12 ml

 Contraindications and side effects

 Consumption of astragalus has few contraindications.
-However, it is not recommended for the following persons:
+However, it is not recommended for the following people :

-- As a precautionary measure, pregnant or breastfeeding women should avoid consuming astragalus.
+- As a precaution, pregnant or breastfeeding women should refrain from consuming astragalus.

-- Due to its immune-stimulating properties, people with autoimmune diseases should avoid consuming it.
+- Because of its immune-stimulating properties, people with autoimmune diseases should avoid consuming it.

-- People with hypotension should not take astragalus root as it lowers blood pressure.
+- People with low blood pressure should not take astragalus root because it lowers blood pressure.

-- Because it can impair blood clotting and increase the risk of bleeding, it is not recommended for people on anticoagulant therapy.
+- Because it can impair blood clotting and increases the risk of bleeding, it is not recommended for people on anticoagulant therapy.

 - Gastrointestinal disorders (bloating, gas…).